-I am willing to small ceremonies during this time.
-Social distancing must be followed and masks must be worn (we can take them off during the ceremony for pictures as long as social distancing is observed of course.)
+I am willing to perform small ceremonies during this time.
+Social distancing must be followed and masks must be worn.
 (See below for options/details.)

-Some counties have made licenses available.
+Counties have made licenses available.
 For each county – one of you must live in the county you are applying but you can get married anywhere in Michigan once you get the license.
 See below on how to get licenses.
 No county is marrying at the court houses.

-Oakland County Clerk Offering an online option.
+Oakland County Clerk Offering an online and mail in option.
 You will need the application to be notarized.
-Office itself is closed.
+Office itself is by appointment only.

-Wayne County Clerk is closed.
+Wayne County Clerk is appointment only.
 There is info on their site about applying online.
 They are offering an appointment system.

 What happens when things start opening up but large gatherings are still not allowed?
 We still want to get married!

 I will be taking precautions – masks, gloves, hand sanitizer – the whole thing – and we can keep people safe.
 I have a small garden in my backyard in Ferndale that was created in part to do weddings in.
 I was even able to do one before all gatherings were shut down and here are pictures of it.
 My fee for small elopements is $150 and if you want to use the garden it is just $50 additional.
 Go to my Contact page and send me a message for further info!
 Note – the garden as of October is beginning to go into winter mode.
 It can still be used, but it is not in full bloom anymore.

 And since this is still your wedding day, you still want pictures, right?
 Even if you are going to be doing that big celebration in the future.
 If so, check out my fellow wedding pro photographer Ashley from Smitten Mitten Photography.
 She has put together some smaller packages for elopements.